 - Garlic can be used in everything from soups and stews to dressings sautés, and salads.

 - Cumin is typically used in curry and taco seasoning.
 I like to add it to everything from eggs to salad dressings at holiday meals.

 - Basil is a great herb to cook with.
 Healthy Thanksgiving tip: Add basil to sauces, stews, bakes, and sautes.

-Broccoli Rabe is a bitter tasting green that is not traditionally associated with the holidays.
-You can start a new tradition adding this veggie for optimal nutrition since it is rich in vitamin A and C as well as glutathione.
+Broccoli Rabe is a bitter-tasting green that is not traditionally associated with the holidays.
+You can start a new tradition by adding this veggie for optimal nutrition since it is rich in vitamins A and C as well as glutathione.
 The recipe features lemon, onion, and chili flakes.
 If you are not into spice you can hold the chili.